A fully-featured client to access your Cloud Storage provided by MEGA.

 ln -s /path/to/ndk ${HOME}/android-ndk

-Install NDK r27b by Android Studio following these instructions (pay attention to the bottom-right Show Package Details
+Install NDK r27b using Android Studio by following these instructions.
+Pay attention to the bottom-right Show Package Details checkbox to display available versions.
+Latest version tested: NDK r27b, version number: 27.1.12297006.

-variable or create a symbolic link at ${HOME}/android-ndk
+Export the NDK_ROOT environment variable or create a symbolic link at ${HOME}/android-ndk pointing to your Android NDK installation path:

 ln -s /path/to/ndk ${HOME}/android-ndk

-variable or create a symbolic link at ${HOME}/android-sdk
+Export the ANDROID_HOME environment variable or create a symbolic link at ${HOME}/android-sdk pointing to your Android SDK installation path:

 export ANDROID_HOME=/path/to/sdk